MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/cosa-overview.md

 ## How does a COSA profile get matched to a device?

 Each COSA profile contains a set of targets used by Windows to match the profile to the device.
-MOs can set which target identifiers they’d like to use.
+MOs can set which target identifiers they'd like to use.
 The target identifiers that can be used are as follows: MNC, MCC, SPN, PNN, GID1, ICCID, IMSI.
 Windows looks for the profile with the highest number of target identifiers to use.
-If for instance Windows detects that the device’s SIM matches with 1 identifier (SPN) from COSA profile A, but 2 identifiers from COSA profile B (SPN and ICCID), Windows will utilize the COSA profile A.
+If for instance Windows detects that the device's SIM matches with 1 identifier (SPN) from COSA profile A, but 2 identifiers from COSA profile B (SPN and ICCID), Windows will utilize the COSA profile A.

 ## Can OEMs customize COSA?